TanvirNibir/SWE-25/README.md

 2. Compile the Java files: `javac src/*.java`
 3. Run the main class: `java src/MainClassName`

+## Git Ignore and Build Outputs

+- IntelliJ IDEA project configuration files (such as `.idea/` and `*.iml`) are not committed to version control.
+- Generated build and output directories such as `out/` and Maven `target/` folders are ignored, since they can always be recreated from the source.

 ## Notes

 - All code follows Java best practices and OOP principles